WriteRead024/GitTesting/SubfolderThree-BranchTests/branch-merge-test.md

 system local implementation of Git 2.43.2 automatically deleted the branch during the `git merge` merge conflict resolution.

-Three additional iterations were performed on Feb.
+Four additional iterations were performed on Feb.
 28, 2024.&nbsp;

 The first is in a subfolder "unconflicted-merge" and is an example of a merge that did not have conflicts.&nbsp;